Ivan Dal Cin: speculative design, theory fiction and grey literature

 About

+I'm Ivan Dal Cin, a product designer based in Italy.
+This is my personal anarchive of projects in the fields of speculative design and theory-fiction, somewhere between the book and the Internet.
 What matters most to me are structures and superstructures: I like to play seriously with structural realism, cultural artefacts and social constructions.
 Currently, I'm trying to remember the future.

 1. linkedin